ZeDespo/accurate-melee-marth/README.md

 - Increased Knockback growth to throw opponents to the moon.

 ### Down Throw
-- Knockback angle greatly reduced to trip up opponents.
+- Knockback angle set to 135 for evil chain grabs.

 ## Ideas for Future Work